 For safety reasons we ask that parents who are dropping students off in Campbell Street must use the Drop-Off Zone alongside Carrington Park, which is a loading zone for drop off and collection of passengers only.
+Students can enter the school through the white gate from Carrington Park.
 Please be aware that the school driveway is a no stopping zone.